-Your Solr server is up and running, but it doesn't contain any data.
+Your Solr port is up and running, but it doesn't contain any data.
 You can modify a Solr index by POSTing XML Documents containing instructions to add (or update) documents, delete documents, commit pending adds and deletes, and optimize your index.

-The exampledocs directory contains samples of the types of instructions Solr expects, as well as a java utility for posting them from the command line (a post.sh shell script is also available, but for this tutorial we'll use the cross-platform Java client).
+The exampledocs directory contains samples of the types of instructions Solr expects, as well as a Shell script for posting them using the command line utility "curl".

-To try this, open a new terminal window, enter the exampledocs directory, and run "java -jar post.jar" on some of the XML files in that directory, indicating the URL of the Solr server:
+Open a new Terminal window, enter the exampledocs directory, and run the "post.sh" script on some of the XML files in that directory...